 7. Mountain Hardwear Phantom 0 Down Sleeping Bag

-Winter Sleeping Bag Selection Advice
+Winter Sleeping Bag FAQs

 Mummy Sleeping Bag or Quilt?

-A mummy sleeping bag is warmer and more comfortable than an ultralight down quilt under 20 degrees fahrenheit.
+A mummy sleeping bag is warmer and more comfortable than an ultralight down quilt under 20 degrees Fahrenheit.
 While quilts are popular for warm weather use, mummy bags are far less drafty when the mercury drops below 20 degrees.
 They also provide a warm overnight space where you can keep water, filters, and footwear overnight to prevent them from freezing.
 This is harder to do with an ultralight quilt, which is usually shorter and sized narrow to save weight.
-Sleeping in temperatures below freezing definitely changes your behavior and requires a different skill set and gear list than regular three-season camping or backpacking in warmer weather.
+Sleeping in temperatures below freezing definitely changes your behavior and requires a different skillset and gear list than regular three-season camping or backpacking in warmer weather.

 Best Type of Insulation

 If you plan to do any winter backpacking, you’re going to want a down-insulated sleeping bag because it’s the warmest insulation available by weight.
 It compresses very well, making it very packable.
-Aim for down fill powers of 800, 850, 900, or 950: the higher the better.
+Aim for down fill powers of 800, 850, or 900: the higher the better.
 Higher fill power down traps more warmth by weight than lower fill power down.
 People often wonder whether goose down is better than duck down.
 All down is graded the same way, in a species-independent manner.
 In other words 800 fill power goose down is as good as 800 fill power duck down, only more expensive because there’s a smaller supply.

 Sleeping Bag Dimensions